wmorgan/dcos-docs/1.7/overview/security.md

 ## Future work

-We are looking forward to working with the DC/OS community on building many more security features in the coming releases.
+We are looking forward to working with the DC/OS community on improving existing security features as well as on introducing new ones in the coming releases.